 First and foremost, classical music is for everyone despite the conventional wisdom which asserts that it is exclusively for the privileged rich, the cultured, the elderly.
 The great composers, more often than not, were almost entirely reliant on the patronage of contemporary aristocracy in order to make a living and so it naturally follows that in bygone ages, these epic works of art could only be commissioned by those who had the means and leisure time to enjoy them.

-Fast forward to our new industrial revolution i.e. the epoch of the internet and arguably, classical music is more important than ever.
+If we fast forward to our new and modern day industrial revolution i.e. the epoch of the internet, you could argue that classical music is more important than ever.
 We live in an age of anxiety.
-Life runs at chaotic speed, chatter is constant, distractions never-ending.
-People are stressed to their limits and despite an unprecedented wealth of information that is available and at everyone’s fingertips, it sometimes feels as though little makes sense in this crazed modern world.
+Life runs at chaotic speed, chatter is constant, distractions are never-ending.
+Most people are stressed to their limits and despite an unprecedented wealth of information that is available and at everyone’s fingertips, it sometimes feels as though little makes sense in this crazed modern world.

 As a result, there is an ever greater demand for new age topics such as mindfulness, meditation and taking care of oneself.
 Music itself coupled with natural extensions of the art, such as listening, discovering and debating it can be truly cathartic in such circumstances.

 That’s all very well, you might say, but where do we go from here?